azsry/phasmophobia_mechanics/README.md

 - Ghosts can close and lock doors randomly, which do NOT trigger Ghost Interaction EMFs.

 ### Favourite Rooms
+- Ghosts stay in their favourite room before the front door is unlocked
+- Upon entering Favourite Room state, the ghost will check to see if it is within 0-0.5m of its favourite room, and move towards a random location if it is
+- The ghost will enter idle phase immediately after doing this distance check, regardless of its success.
-Ghosts stay in their favourite room for 30 seconds, then return to their idle phase
+- If ghosts are stuck in favourite room state for 30 seconds, either due to getting stuck or reaching its destination, it will return to idle phase.
 ### Footsteps
 - Wraiths do not make black light footsteps after stepping on a salt pile
 - Wraiths have an additional Wraith multiplier set to 50 after stepping in salt, making it less likely to start a hunting phase